Weave Code

 jaybizzle/crawler-detect

-Detect bots/crawlers/spiders in PHP by matching User-Agent and HTTP_FROM headers.
-CrawlerDetect recognizes thousands of known crawlers, lets you check the current request or a provided UA string, and returns the matched bot name.
+Detect bots, crawlers, and spiders in PHP by matching User-Agent and HTTP_FROM headers.
+CrawlerDetect recognizes thousands of known user agents, is regularly updated, lets you check current or provided user agents, and can return the matched crawler name.

 View on GitHub